 Bruce is very nervous when on walks, unless he's with another dog he knows, who is confident when out.
 When with a dog who shows him the ropes and lets him know that their situation is OK, he seems happy, secure and confident when out on walks.
 Bruce is young, and getting better and more social each day.
 He is no longer petrified when the collar and leash are put on him and is beginning to look forward to his walks.
 Bruce needs an experienced home with people who can continue to socialize him, slowly expose him to new things and teach him to enjoy being out in the world.
 Please help us network Bruce to find him the right home.
 Bruce is currently at the Amador County Animal Shelter (CA) with his friend Maxine who is helping him adjust to his new life.
 Placing them together in the same home would be a dream.

 Please help us find Maxine the great new home she deserves.
+She was recently brought to the Milo Foundation Rescue, with little Bruce.
 She is the female Kelpie who was confiscated, along with a 9 year old male Kelpie, "Mark" and younster "Bruce."
 The Amador County Animal Shelter asked us to help find these dogs either a foster or permanent home.
 We helped to get Mark adopted, and very much want to help these other two also.
 Maxine is 8 yrs., in good health, very sweet, gentle and friendly with people and dogs.
 She likes to go on walks and play with Bruce (posted above) in the shelter yard.
 She does not have the same young dog energy level as Bruce, but she is still playful and likes to frolick a bit.
 It is optimal right now to allow Maxine to hang with Bruce, to help the little guy.
 He would be lost without another dog to follow and look to for direction.
 Placing them together in the same home would be a dream.